Hipsterfil998/Marianna_head/README.md

 ## Features

-- Interactive conversational interface using Gradio
 - Knowledge base powered by BerkeleyDB
 - vector search with Sentence-transformers
 - Integration with Ollama for language reformulation
-- User-friendly chat interface with image display
+- Interactive conversational interface using Gradio
 - Easy-to-use reset functionality
 - Example queries for better user engagement